Bangalore’s #1 Fertility Centre

 This procedure will happen three to six days after oocyte retrieval.
 The timeline is based on what the doctor and embryologist determine will be most successful.

 A catheter (tube) will be inserted into your uterine cavity to place the embryos chosen for transfer.
-In this case, as well, we will use an abdominal ultrasound to watch and guide what is happening inside.
+In this case, as well,an abdominal ultrasound is used to watch and guide what is happening inside.
 This procedure requires a full bladder.
-That permits our staff to best see your uterus, and allow for the best possible placement of the embryo(s).
+That permits the specialists to best see your uterus, and allow for the best possible placement of the embryo(s).

 - Quality and number of embryos retrieved.